 Toyota Camry 2007 Engine Oil Type

 Your 2007 Toyota Camry should use SAE 5W-30 oil.
-This is a synthetic blend oil that will protect your engine and keep it running smoothly in all types of weather.
+This is a synthetic blend oil that protects your engine and keeps it running smoothly in various weather conditions.

 2007 Toyota Camry 2.4 Oil Type

-Conventional oil is the most common type of motor oil and it’s what most cars require.
+Conventional oil is the most common type of motor oil, and it’s what most cars require.
 If your car uses conventional oil, you can use any brand as long as it meets the specifications set forth by your car’s manufacturer.
-Synthetic blend oils are a mix of conventional and synthetic oils and they offer some benefits over conventional oil, such as improved fuel economy and reduced engine wear.
+Synthetic blend oils are a combination of conventional and synthetic oils, offering benefits over conventional oil, such as improved fuel economy and reduced engine wear.

 2007 Toyota Camry Oil Capacity